Old Slave Capitals on the Upper Congo River

 Looking left (insert) utilitarian Belgian colonial stucco next

-to the government’s new utilitarian brick.
+to the governments new utilitarian brick.
 And in the background the

 Lualaba flows past from the South.